Sport, Leisure and Outdoor Learning

 Forest School

-Our vision and ethos for Forest School at Cleaswell Hill School reflects the ethos and principles of Forest School as a movement.
+Our vision and ethos for Forest School at Cleaswell Hill School reflects the ethos and principles of Forest School as a movement;

-Through our forest school sessions, we want to allow children to learn and build a respect and appreciation for nature around them, and to develop themselves into becoming more independent and confident learners through a child-centred approach.
+Through our forest school sessions, we want to allow children to learn and build a respect and appreciation for nature around them,

 The approach is based on the following points: